 Cardiff is also one of the UK’s greenest cities, so if you fancy doing some cycling during your break, you can hire a bike and ride along the 55-mile Taff Trail that runs between Cardiff and Brecon.

 The modern waterfront and marina are a pleasure to explore.
 And if you’d like to pick up some souvenirs, it’s worth heading to Hayes shopping district or wandering the winding corridors of the city’s indoor arcades.
-Here, you can browse vinyls at Spillers – the World’s oldest record store.
+Here, you can browse vinyls at Spillers – the world’s oldest record store.

 In the evenings, the city positively buzzes as locals and tourists flock to Cardiff’s many pubs, bars, restaurants, and live music venues.

-4. Brighton
+10. Brighton

 Brighton

 Arguably the liveliest and coolest seaside city in the UK, Brighton has been a popular staycation destination ever since the Prince Regent went swimming here in the 18th century.
-Today, bohemian, hedonistic Brighton has something for everyone: sweeping pebble beaches, independent shops, achingly cool restaurants, and one of the UK’s biggest gay scenes.
+Today, Bohemian, hedonistic Brighton has something for everyone: sweeping pebble beaches, quaint independent shops, achingly cool restaurants, and one of the UK’s biggest gay scenes.

 One of the city’s top attractions is the Indian-inspired Royal Pavilion, which was first built as a royal seaside retreat, and since then has cemented Brighton’s love for all things dramatic.